Summer sale on in global jet industry

 The industry’s arch-rivals are also facing off indirectly in the global arms market this summer with a competition to supply dozens of fighters to South Korea.

-Bids are due on June 18 and industry sources believe a decision may come as early as September in an $8 billion contest between Boeing’s F-15, the Eurofighter made by a group including Airbus parent EADS EAD.PA, and the Lockheed Martin (LMT.N) F-35.
+Bids are due on June 18 and industry sources believe a decision may come as early as September in an $8 billion contest between Boeing’s F-15, the Eurofighter made by a group including Airbus parent EADS, and the Lockheed Martin F-35.

 Asia, the Middle East and Latin America are re-arming to replace ageing equipment or in the face of regional threats, and Western suppliers are wooing them aggressively to try to offset domestic budget cuts.